-Not only do we love the strong maple flavor of the grade B syrup Maple Valley provided topping these gluten free buckwheat pancakes, I also added the syrup to the pancakes themselves (instead of the sugar in the gift version) to subtly sweeten and provide even more yummy maple flavoring throughout.
-SO good.
+Not only do we love the real maple syrup topping these gluten free buckwheat pancakes, I also added a bit of syrup to the pancakes themselves (instead of the sugar in the gift version) to subtly sweeten and provide even more yummy maple flavoring throughout.

-- ⅓ c. whole oats, processed briefly to a coarse grind
+- 1/3 cup whole oats processed briefly to a coarse grind

-- 2 Tb. pure maple syrup (or honey)
+- 2 tablespoon pure maple syrup or honey

-- 1 c. buttermilk, milk, or water (milk products make for a more tender pancake)
+- 1 cup buttermilk milk, or water (milk products make for a more tender pancake)

 - Combine buckwheat, oats, cinnamon, baking powder, soda, and salt in a medium bowl.